-Contra is a commission-free independent community that matches top talent with flexible opportunities.
+Contra is an all-in-one platform for freelancers to build their careers and Clients to hire the perfect match.
 With projects on Contra, you can show off your best work and the things you do best instead of determining your worth and experience based on a resume.
 Think of your projects as case studies or a better, more collaborative version of your portfolio.

 In this guide, we go over what projects are, the two different projects you can create, and how you can create them.
 There's no right or wrong way to create a project, so have fun with it and get experimental! ✨